 The home that once stood on the corner of Pioneer

 Avenue and Brookline Boulevard, shown here in 1909, was moved

-to an adjacent lot on Berkshire Avenue before the reconstruction project began
+in 1932 to an adjacent lot on Berkshire Avenue in preparation for the 1935 reconstruction

-house, Myers purchased the small frame house at the corner of Pioneer and Berkshire
+reconstruction Myers purchased the small frame house at the corner of Pioneer

-Avenue and had it razed.
-Contractors then moved his home across the alleyway
+and Berkshire Avenue and had it razed.
+Contractors then moved his home across

 Myers then constructed a small gas and